build-trust/ockam/README.md

 ## Submit a Claim

-Once an entity is registered, it can make signed verifiable claims about itself or other entities.
+Once an entity is registered, it can make signed, verifiable claims about itself or other entities.

-Here is some code to create and submit a new signed claim that includes a temperature reading:
+This will create and submit a new signed claim that includes a temperature reading:
 ```go
 // create a temperature claim with this new sensor entity as both the issuer and the subject of the claim
 temperatureClaim, err := claim.New(